EzerE/Workout-Video-Classifier/README.md

 ![Number of Videos per Exercise](/images/Number%20of%20Videos%20per%20Exercise.png) *Distribution of videos across different exercise types, showing the class imbalance in the dataset.*
 ![overall_duration_distribution](/images/overall_duration_distribution.png)
+*Video duration distribution showing most samples are between 5-10 seconds, with notable outliers reaching up to 228 seconds.
+The median duration of 5 seconds indicates that most exercises were captured in short clips.*

 ## Results
 ### Key Findings